freakmaxi/kertish-dfs/hook-providers/README.md

 	return &MyHookProvider{}
 }

-// MyHookProvider should an exported struct.
+// MyHookProvider should be an exported struct.
 It is the place that you can
-// keep your setups to use in execution. type MyHookProvider struct {
+// keep your setup to use in execution. type MyHookProvider struct {
 	SetupField1 string `json:"setupField1"`
 	SetupField2 string `json:"setupField2"`